Why Do I Wear Holes In The Back Of My Shoes?

 There is one bony deformity that will very likely wear a hole in your shoe’s heel counter before their time is up and that’s a Haglund’s deformity.
 Better known as “pump bump”.
 Essentially, there’s an extra lumpy bit on the back of your heel.
 This causes an increased focal pressure both on your shoe, and the skin overlying the bony protuberance.
 You can read more about Haglund’s here.

 If when you put your shoes on, you force your heel over the padded heel counter with excessive force, this can wear away at the lining of the shoe.
 It will happen higher up at the heel collar rather than the heel counter below.
 This often happens when you don’t undo your laces.
 Just another reason to undo your laces every time 😊

 If your heel rubs up and down at the back of the shoe, the shoe lining will likely wear out sooner than it ordinarily would.
 That makes sense, doesn’t it?
-But think just a little harder about this.
+But think just a little further.
 For this to happen, you’d have to have a friction situation where your sock remains in close contact and basically stuck to your skin via high friction levels.
 Then the abrasiveness of the sock would wear away at the shoe lining.
-As soon as the friction situation changed and your foot moved within the sock, your shoe would be saved that abrasive rubbing.
+However, as soon as the friction situation changed and your foot moved within the sock, your shoe would be saved from that abrasive rubbing.
 It’s almost impossible to tell what’s rubbing against what in a real-life situation, but you get my drift.
 Heel slippage can be involved, but it’s not always involved.

 Shoe lining materials